Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Introduction

-A common effort in surface structure investigations by LEED (low-energy electron diffraction) is to measure interatomic distances reliably with $0.001$ nm precision.
-LEED experience shows that the precision is limited by the elastic electron-atom scattering (EEAS) phase shifts injected as input to the diffraction codes.\cite{Sal94,Wal00,Vuo12} In a new study of EEAS we set up a KKR (Korringa-Kohn-Rostoker) muffin-tin (MT) potential with overlapping MT spheres corresponding to $N _\mathrm{ieq}$ symmetrically inequivalent atoms in the surface structure.
+A common effort in surface structure investigations by LEED (low-energy electron diffraction) is to measure interatomic distances reliably with $0.001$ nm accuracy.
+LEED experience shows that the accuracy is determined by the elastic electron-atom scattering (EEAS) phase shifts injected as input to the diffraction code \cite{Sal94,Wal00,Vuo12}.
+In a new study of EEAS we set up a KKR (Korringa-Kohn-Rostoker) muffin-tin (MT) potential with overlapping MT spheres corresponding to $N _\mathrm{ieq}$ symmetrically inequivalent atoms in the surface structure unit cell.
 It is clear that $N _\mathrm{ieq}$ radial overlaps give rise to $2N_\mathrm{ieq}$ degrees of freedom due to overlapping MT sphere radii and possible energy shifts of atomic potentials.
-In contrast, the KKR approach of Mattheiss~\cite{Mat64,Lou67,Bar07} fixes each touching atom potential on the energy axis by superposition of neighbor potential tails, making $N_\mathrm{ieq}$ atomic energy shifts inaccessible to crystalline optimization.
-Advantage overlapping MT spheres.
-The plan of the present work is, first, to design $N_\mathrm{ieq}$ MT overlap parameters $S_i$, second, to build a coherent crystal potential from $N_\mathrm{ieq}$ atomic potentials, and, thereafter, to perform LEED structure investigation by adjusting overlap potentials to least possible Pendry reliabilty factor.\cite{Pen80}
+In contrast, the traditional KKR approach of Mattheiss \cite{Mat64,Lou67,Bar07} fixes each touching atom potential on the energy axis by superposition of neighbor potential tails, making only $N_\mathrm{ieq}$ atomic energy shifts accessible to crystalline optimization.
+Advantage overlap KKR crystal model.